ms-iot/content/en-US/Docs/InternetConnectionSharing.md

 }
 {% endhighlight %}

-If you using the Windows IoT Core November 2015 Release you need to follow the instructions decribed in the Internet [Connection Sharing Tutorial (Windows IoT Core November 2015 Release)]({{site.baseurl}}/{{page.lang}}/Docs/InternetConnectionSharingIoTCoreNov2015.htm) document.
+If you using the Windows IoT Core November 2015 Release you need to follow the instructions described in the Internet [Connection Sharing Tutorial (Windows IoT Core November 2015 Release)]({{site.baseurl}}/{{page.lang}}/Docs/InternetConnectionSharingIoTCoreNov2015.htm) document.